 Protests – Protests are allowed in only two categories: player eligibility (including the use of a pitcher who is not eligible to pitch) and age.
 There are no protests allowed over judgment calls by umpires, and certainly never regarding balls and strikes.
 If there is a rule misinterpretation by an umpire, a coach should call timeout and ask the scorekeeper or a Sportsplex staff member to immediately contact the umpire-in-chief, who will make the final ruling before allowing the game to continue.
 The Sportsplex leaders operate on the premise of the intended spirit of any individual rule, not the technicality of any rule.
 Thereby, coaches are discouraged from trying to find technical ways to bend the rules to their favor.
 All protests must be accompanied by an upfront fee of $100 in cash – if the protest is upheld, the $100 will be immediately returned.
 If the protest is not upheld, the team will lose the $100 fee.
 Coaches are responsible for knowing the protest methods contained in these guidelines and in the rules of the sanctioning organization of any individual tournament.

 Restaurants/Eateries – In addition to the outstanding food contained in the Sportsplex concessions stands, there are several choices available locally for eating off-campus.
-Reggi’s BBQ & Wings, located in an adjoining retail center, is a local favorite.
-National chains that are close include Subway, Jet’s Pizza, Denny’s, Taco Bell, Jack’s, Sonic, Burger King, Waffle House and McDonald’s.
+National chains that are close include Subway, Jet’s Pizza, Denny’s, Taco Bell, Jack’s, Arby’s, Sonic, Burger King, Waffle House and McDonald’s.
 A Food Giant supermarket is within walking distance as well.

 Rules – For baseball, the Sportsplex utilizes National Federation of Baseball rules, as amended by the USSSA organization for USSSA events.
 A copy of rules specific to baseball can be found separately on this website under “Baseball Rules.”